 If you need to stay in the UK longer than you initially planned and are running out of your medicine you must obtain further supplies of medicine by consulting a UK clinician.

 Charges may be payable for the services of a clinician or any prescription charges.

 Schedule 1 drugs

 As a UK or non-UK resident you cannot usually travel with drugs listed in schedule 1.
-Licenses for schedule 1 drugs are limited to research or other special purposes.
-Schedule 1 drugs cannot be imported into the UK with a licence in any circumstances.
+Licences for schedule 1 drugs are limited to research or other special purposes.
+Schedule 1 drugs cannot be imported into the UK without a licence in any circumstances.
 A Schengen Certificate is not valid instead of a licence.

 Apply for a licence

 If you believe there are exceptional reasons why you need to import more than 3 months’ supply of medicine containing a controlled drug which has been prescribed to you, you should contact firstname.lastname@example.org at least 15 working days before your intended date of travel.